icarus44-zer0/Keyboard-Warrior/README.md

 # Keyboard Warrior
-A Keyboard shortcut program for expanding user defined code/text blocks.
+A Keyboard shortcut program for expanding user defined code and text blocks.

 ### Installing